Call for Auditions for “1984”

 O’Brien (male, 40s–50s) A powerful and enigmatic member of the Inner Party.
 Intelligent, composed, and manipulative, O’Brien initially appears sympathetic to Winston’s doubts but ultimately embodies the terrifying authority and psychological cruelty of the regime.

 Charrington (any gender, 50s+) An elderly antique shop owner who seems gentle and nostalgic for the past.
-He/She provides Winston with a small refuge from the Party’s watchful eye, though the character’s true role reveals the extent of the regime’s surveillance and deception.
+Charrington provides Winston with a small refuge from the Party’s watchful eye, though the character’s true role reveals the extent of the regime’s surveillance and deception.

 Parsons (male, 30s–40s) Winston’s neighbor and coworker.
 Cheerful, loud, and blindly devoted to Big Brother, Parsons represents the unquestioning loyalty the Party expects from its citizens.

-Martin (any gender, ??)
+Martin (any gender, 30s-50s)

 There are a few minor roles that may be doubled up, so be prepared to have a few extra lines!